 - Skilled nursing facility care coinsurance.

-- The first three pints of blood that a provider may have to buy for you.
+- The first three pints of blood required for a transfusion.

-Medigap Plan G pays 80% of the covered cost of foreign travel emergency care:
+Medigap Plan G pays 80% of the covered cost of foreign travel emergency care, with the following conditions:

 - Emergency care has to begin during the first 60 days of your trip.